soren-n/minigun-py/docs/source/tutorial.rst

         pop : StackPop[T],
         prog : StackProg[T]
         ) -> bool:
         ...

 .. tip::

-    If you would like to see an example of modeling in the real world, I would like to plug one of my other projects; where modeling is used to test a more complex and performant implementation of a compiler of a DSL for pretty printers, via a much simpler and slower implementation of the compiler.
+    If you would like to see an example of modeling in the real world, I would again like to plug Typeset (one of my other projects); where modeling is used to test a more complex and performant implementation of a compiler of a DSL for pretty printers, via a much simpler and slower implementation of the compiler.
 Minigun is using the Python implementation of this project.

     `Typeset - An embedded DSL for defining source code pretty printers implemented in OCaml <https://github.com/soren-n/typeset-ocaml>`_